 If you will be working with wood, however, there are some related terms you should know.
 The world of wood has its own language, and understanding these terms will enrich your knowledge and use of reclaimed wood.
-Here are some of the basic terms to know.
+Here are some of the basic flooring vocabulary terms to know.

-Glossary of Reclaimed Wood Terms
+Glossary of Wood Flooring Terms